haruki-nikaidou/b-blog/src/content/blog/whats-wrong-with-chinese-ideology.md

 It's reasonable to guess that one's level of wealth and awareness determine their mentality.
 We can conclude that those in the Social Darwinism (卷) quadrant are typically the most chauvinistic, with the Numbness (韭) group following closely behind.
 The Giga-escapism (润) and Escapism (躺) groups tend to be less chauvinistic because they recognize the need to be uncooperative with the system.

-However, the truly concerning aspect isn't captured in this chart.
+However, the truly concerning aspect isn't captured in this matrix.

 A few days later, someone added a Z-axis to this matrix: